CoreParadox/TikTok_Archive/README.md

+# Update

+As tiktok is down in the US, this will no longer work for those users.
+I'm not sure the status of videos of US user accounts either.

 # TikTok Archive Downloader

 A Python tool I made to bulk download videos from TikTok data exports.
 Handles liked videos, favorites, history, shared videos, chat history, and your own profile videos.